Chapter 1 - Amplifiers and Active Devices

 Mathematically, gain is symbolized by the capital letter “A”.

 For example, if an amplifier takes in an AC voltage signal measuring 2 volts RMS and outputs an AC voltage of 30 volts RMS, it has an AC voltage gain of 30 divided by 2, or 15:

 If multiple amplifiers are staged, their respective gains form an overall gain equal to the product (multiplication) of the individual gains.
-(Figure below) If a 1 V signal were applied to the input of the gain of 3 amplifier in Figure below a 3 V signal out of the first amplifier would be further amplified by a gain of 5 at the second stage yielding 15 V at the final output.
+In the figure below, if a 1 V signal were applied to the input of the gain of 3 amplifier, a 3 V signal out of the first amplifier would be further amplified by a gain of 5 at the second stage yielding 15 V at the final output.